What is Microfinance Section 8 Company Registration?

 Non-Banking Finance Companies as Microfinance Company- A Non-Banking Finance Company (NBFC) is a financial institution that provides loans and other financial services to the poor.
 Typically, they operate in rural areas and among low-income persons in metropolitan areas, offering small loans.

-Registration Procedure in Brief
+Microfinance Company Registration Process in Brief

 - Register a Company